-Enter the number of employees at the end of the time period and the number of employees that quit during the time period into the calculator to determine the Employee Stability Index.
+Enter the number of employees from the starting group who are still employed at the end of the time period and the number of employees from that same starting group who quit during the time period into the calculator to determine the Employee Stability Index.
 This calculator can also evaluate any of the variables given the others are known.

 Employee Stability Index Formula

-The following formula is used to calculate the Employee Stability Index (ESI).
+The following formula is used to calculate the Employee Stability Index (ESI) for a defined starting group of employees over a time period.

 ESI = (NT / (NT + NTQ)) * 100